 A state's False Claims ("Whistleblower") Act is not the correct forum for administering state tax laws.
-Taxation is a form of taking by the government, and the interpretation of complex tax provisions should be left to the government agency charged with administering the tax laws.
+The interpretation of complex tax provisions should be left to the government agency charged with administering the tax laws.
 Allowing a private party to bring legal action to assert a tax liability that may be contrary to the government agency's own interpretation of the law places a dark cloud over the state's tax administration environment.